 Four hotels share the all-inclusive Iberostar complex, from the no-expense-spared Grand Hotel Bávaro to the budget-friendly Punta Cana.
 At this resort expect to stay comfortably, eat heartily and be well-entertained without skimping or ever signing a check.

-Some of the resort chain’s half-dozen hotels in the Bahamas, Curaçao and Jamaica cater to families, and others are exclusive to guests 16 and older.
+Some of Breezes Resorts's half-dozen hotels in the Bahamas, Curaçao and Jamaica cater to families, and others are exclusive to guests 16 and older.
 Sporty types might try Jamaica’s Breezes Runaway Bay, where there’s an 18-hole PGA golf course.

-Set on the Negril cliffs, this secluded all-inclusive boutique retreat has just 22 rooms and four ocean-view villas, many with private veranda hot tubs.
+Set on the Negril cliffs, Moon Dance Cliffs is a secluded all-inclusive boutique retreat with just 22 rooms and four ocean-view villas, many with private veranda hot tubs.

-At this all-inclusive resort, cooing couples promenade to and from on one of the Riviera Maya’s finest shorelines.
+At all-inclusive Secrets Maroma Beach, cooing couples promenade to and from on one of the Riviera Maya’s finest shorelines.
 The 500-acre adults-only spread boasts lavish suites equipped with four-posters, whirlpool tubs and hot tubs on ocean-view balconies.

 Sugar Ridge's signature style — spare and modern, with a dollop of contrasting natural elements — weaves throughout the resort's 60 guest quarters.
 Rooms and villas with private plunge pools are the cherry on top to an already perfect stay.